rtyle/sonos-relay/README.md

+# Sonos Inter-VLAN Relay

+A Sonos Inter-VLAN Relay (sonos-relay) may be necessary when Sonos devices are on a separate VLAN from their controllers.
+This project documents the deployment of a [multicast-relay](https://github.com/alsmith/multicast-relay) on a Raspberry Pi dedicated for this purpose.

 # Best Networking Practices for Sonos Devices

+Guidance given
+[here](https://help.ui.com/hc/en-us/articles/18930473041047-Best-Practices-for-Sonos-Devices)
-I have followed the guidance given [here](https://help.ui.com/hc/en-us/articles/18930473041047-Best-Practices-for-Sonos-Devices) to avoid networking problems with Sonos devices.
+helps to avoid networking problems with Sonos devices.

-Specifically, I have created a VLAN dedicated exclusively to Sonos devices.
+It is best to create a VLAN dedicated exclusively to Sonos devices.
-Sonos devices are all wired into this VLAN.
+Wire all Sonos devices into this VLAN.
-Because they are wired, they do not communicate wirelessly (using SonosNet) which, if not handled carefully with the right [STP](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol) configuration, can create disasterous network loops.
+Because they are wired, they do not mesh wirelessly (using SonosNet) which, if not handled carefully with the right [STP](https://en.wikipedia.org/wiki/Spanning_Tree_Protocol) configuration, can create disasterous network loops.

-The embedded switches in some Sonos devices are not used.
+Do not use the extra port in the embedded switches of some Sonos devices.

 # Sonos Controller Support